acuati/mi-blog/content/blog/hello-gente/index.md

 ---
-title: Hello World
+title: Hello mundo
 date: "2024-09-01T22:12:03.284Z"
-description: "Hello World"
+description: "Hello Mundo"
 ---

 This is my first post on my new fake blog!
 How exciting!